guyzmo/i.got.nothing.to.blog/content/code/on/git-repo:_the_utility_for_services.markdown

 Then one could consider using `origin` as the base remote for the fork.
 But I believe that would be wrong as well, because in git convention, the `origin` is the remote you're working with, and the upstream is most of the time read only.
-Which is why the upstream is kept as the `upstream` branch.
+Which is why the upstream is kept as the `upstream` remote.

-Finally, git-repo comes with a nice hack: the `all` branch.
-When you have several services configured as a remote for your current repository, they are as well configured as a single branch target: the `all` branch.
+Finally, git-repo comes with a nice hack: the `all` remote.
+When you have several services configured as a remote for your current repository, they are as well configured as a single remote target: the `all` remote.
 So when you do:

 ``` bash
 % git push all master